 Precision home visiting research teams can implement several strategies to prevent and overcome challenges to using participatory approaches:

 - Commit to using a participatory approach.
-Recruit stakeholders early and carefully and build in the time and structures needed to sustain engagement.
-Clearly articulate the benefits and responsibilities of participation to potential stakeholders, allow them to identify their preferred level of involvement, and gauge their readiness for partnership.
+Recruit key interest group partners early and carefully and build in the time and structures needed to sustain engagement.
+Clearly articulate the benefits and responsibilities of participation to potential partners, allow them to identify their preferred level of involvement, and gauge their readiness for partnership.

 - Define roles and responsibilities.
-Identify a variety of ways that stakeholders can contribute to a project and match stakeholders to specific activities based on their strengths.
-This will help stakeholders see the value their perspective adds to the project.
+Identify a variety of ways that key interest group partners can contribute to a project and match these individuals to specific activities based on their strengths.
+This will help partners see the value their perspective adds to the project.

 - Create skill-building opportunities.
 Make sure orientation activities address the research team’s soft skills and technical skills.
 Examples of soft skills include conflict resolution and listening; examples of technical skills include knowledge of program operations, state policy, research methods, and theories of human behavior.
-Reinforce skills throughout the project to foster trust and promote continued contributions from all stakeholders.
+Reinforce skills throughout the project to foster trust and promote continued contributions from all key interest groups.

 - Minimize potential barriers to participation.
 Potential barriers to authentic engagement include institutional processes, confidentiality concerns, travel costs, use of technical/research jargon, language barriers, and meeting times and locations.
 Foster open dialogue to identify barriers and create feasible solutions (such as travel stipends, diverse formats for project updates, meetings in community settings to promote comfort and transparency).

 - Evaluate partnerships regularly.
-Evaluate partnerships throughout a project to ensure stakeholders remain engaged and existing structures facilitate meaningful contributions.
-Use a range of evaluation methods, including satisfaction surveys, conversations, and exit interviews, to adjust and sustain relationships.
+Evaluate partnerships throughout a project to ensure key interest group partners remain engaged and existing structures facilitate meaningful contributions.
+Use a range of evaluation methods, including satisfaction surveys, conversations, and exit interviews, to adjust and sustain relationships as needed.

 - Recognize contributions.
-Acknowledge community stakeholders and identify ways to recognize their contributions to the project, such as through formal acknowledgements, co-authorship and joint presentations.
+Acknowledge partners involved in the research process and identify ways to recognize their contributions to the project (such as co-authorship, involvement in presentations and other dissemination activities).